 Website: Old Trails Museum

-6. Arizona 66 Trading Company
+6. Buy souvenirs at Arizona 66 Trading Company

 Named for the historic highway that turned Winslow into a tourist town, the Arizona 66 Trading Company is a perfect nod to the Old West.
 This cute country store is a great place to find Winslow souvenirs for your relatives and yourself, with beautiful jewellery, T-shirts, and art from local artists.
 Before you go, take a few minutes to cool off, out of the Arizona heat, with cold drinks and ice cream.